 Another toxic lab: Akito Kawahara, entomologist at U Florida and director of the Florida Museum's McGuire Center.
-[Update: Kawahara holds lab meeting and asks students to write positive comments]
+[Update: Details of meeting held by Kawahara to mobilize lab members]

 A leading expert in the evolution and diversity of butterflies and moths has allegedly left a trail of depressed and disillusioned young scientists.
 Is there a better model for doing science?